Battery Modules and Preamps

 When you want to use our mics with a Camcorder in loud situations

-can't handle the high signal levels produced by microphones used in
+high signal levels produced by microphones used in loud situations.

-loud situations.
-The signal level must be "attenuated", or lowered,
+The signal level must be "attenuated", or lowered, before it reaches

-before it reaches the mic input of the recorder.
-Our battery modules,
+the mic input of the recorder.
+Our battery modules, when fitted with

-when fitted with the level control option, allow the user to reduce
+the level control option, allow the user to reduce the output level

-the output level of the mics so that a camcorders mic input can handle
+of the mics so that a camcorders mic input can handle the signal level

 When you are using a recorder that has a noisy mic input while recording quiet sounds